 But America’s veterans are not the whole story.
 So, I’d like to use this Veterans Day post to acknowledge the unsung hero of America’s military prowess, the productive American citizen.
 No military as strong and as competent as America’s can exist in a vacuum.
 It requires something else - something indispensable – a great economy.

 America's economy, historically the most productive the world has ever seen, is the foundation that supports our military personnel.
-American taxpayers pay trillions of dollars.
-American defense contractors invest in and produce the most advanced weaponry in the world, weaponry that American soldiers rely upon to do their jobs and stay alive.
+American taxpayers pay trillions of dollars in defense taxes.
+American defense contractors invest in and produce the most advanced weaponry in the world, weaponry that American soldiers rely upon to do their jobs, stay alive, and defeat the enemy.
 American technology produces the high tech means for our intelligence community to gather the information our soldiers need to keep track of the enemy.

 What enabled the creation of the economic powerhouse that enabled the creation of our military powerhouse?
 What is the foundation of that foundation?